-We have audited the accompanying financial report of Glebe Administration Board as trustee for The Diocesan Endowment (The Board), which comprises the statement of financial position as at 31 December 2010, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the members' declaration for both Glebe Administration Board as trustee for The Diocesan Endowment (The Board) and the Glebe Administration Board (the consolidated entity).
+We have audited the accompanying financial report [as set out on pages 287 to 254] of Glebe Administration Board as trustee for the Diocesan Endowment (the Board), which comprises the statement of financial position as at 31 December 2010, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the members' declaration for both Glebe Administration Board as trustee for the Diocesan Endowment (the Board) and the Glebe Administration Board (the consolidated entity).
 The consolidated entity comprises the Board and the entities it controlled at the year's end or from time to time during the financial year.